Chelsea misfit Batshuayi heads for Fenerbahce

 The Belgium striker had a successful loan spell with Besiktas last season and was linked with Nottingham Forest this week, before that City Ground switch failed to come to fruition.

-It has since emerged he is heading back to Turkey's Super Lig to join Fenerbahce, who announced his impending arrival.
+It has since emerged he is heading back to Turkey's Super Lig to join Fenerbahce, which announced his impending arrival.

-Fenerbahce – fierce rivals of Besiktas – said in a statement: "Our club has reached an agreement with his club for the transfer of Michy Batshuayi to our team.
+Fenerbahce – fierce rival of Besiktas – issued a statement which read: "Our club has reached an agreement with his club for the transfer of Michy Batshuayi to our team.

 "The footballer is coming to Istanbul to conduct negotiations, undergo a medical checkup and continue the process."

-With a year remaining on his Chelsea contract, he looked to have no first-team future at Stamford Bridge, particularly after the Premier League club brought in Pierre-Emerick Aubameyang from Barcelona on Thursday.
+With a year remaining on his Chelsea contract, he looked to have no first-team future at Stamford Bridge, particularly after the Premier League club brought in Pierre-Emerick Aubameyang from Barcelona on Friday (AEST).

 Batshuayi has been a Chelsea player since 2016 but has started just five Premier League games for the Blues, while making 45 appearances off the bench in the competition.